nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 The TCS34725 sensor will be 20 mm x 20 mm and is able to be mounted on the bottom of the robot with light so that the color is illuminated and is easiest for the sensor to read.
 The time of flight LIDAR sensor is 17.78 mm x 25.4 mm.
 These sensors are both very negligible in size and compared to the rest of the sensors on the robot.

-## RGB Color Snesor with IR filter and White LED:
+## RGB Color Sensor with IR filter and White LED:
 ![image](https://user-images.githubusercontent.com/112426690/214433432-a4f3ab95-68f4-47b0-84d3-601dc85e328e.png)

 - The power is from 3.3 volt to 5 volts.
-- This is a I2C device, it has SCL (pin 2) and SDL (pin 6) and they will be connected to the arduino (pin A4 and pin A5).
+- This is a I2C device, it has SCL (pin 2) and SDL (pin 6) and they will be connected to the Nvidia Jetson Dev Kit.
 - VDD (pin 1) connected to the power and GND (pin 3) connected to the ground.
-- The team is going to read the power value to attempt to turn it into a value to the RBG LED.
+- The team is going to read the power value to attempt to turn it into a value to the RGB LED.
-    - the team might use common cathod and want to put resistors on these pins.
-    - the team will use four resistors 1k ohm or 2k ohm and they will be connected to the arduino because we need to output analog values to them.

 # Constraints

-*How close do we need to be??
-We need to find tolerances which are +/- a specific distance for the distance time of flight lidar sensor.*

 - The robot time of flight LIDAR sensors need to have be be able to measure between $5.08\ -\ 107.63\ cm$ with an accuracy of $+/-\ XXXX$ distance.
 This is within the distance range of $5\ -\ 120\ cm$ for the absolute distance.
   - The closest the robot will need to locate itself in is near the wall at the duck pond, which will be $9"\ -\ \frac{width\ of\ robot}{2}=9" - 5.625" = 3.375" = 8.573\ cm$.
 This can be assumed because no objects will be within $2\ inches$ of the wall, or $5.08\ cm$.